QubesOS/qubes-doc/installing/upgrade/upgrade-to-r4.0.md

 2. Create an AppVM to be used for testing (in **Qubes VM Manager**, select the **VM -> Create New VM** menu item).
 It will be deleted later so just accept the defaults.

 3. Shutdown all non-essential VMs.
-Typically, `sys-usb` wil be the only VM you need to leave running.
+Typically, `sys-usb` will be the only VM you need to leave running.

 4. Follow the **Creating a Backup** section in the [Backup, Restoration, and Migration](/doc/backup-restore) guide to back up **all VMs** except sys-usb.